 Mission

-This NSF REU Training Site offers support to formerly incarcerated undergraduate students interested in infectious disease research using computational tools.
+This NSF REU Research Site offers support to formerly incarcerated undergraduate students interested in STEM research using computational tools.

 Eligibility